Location - Wooroonooran National Park, Far North Queensland, Australia

 Also, along the way be on the lookout for the countless places to stop for a swim and/or replenish your water supply.
-Take some secateurs to cut the wait-a-while and help keep the track open.
+Take some secateurs to cut the wait-a-while and help keep the track open (don't do this within National Park).
 Beware that gympie gympie (stinging trees) are present in this area.
 Don't let them ruin your adventure!

 Here's an interactive map of the area: